Character Creation

 Ability Scores

 Each character is primarily composed of a set of ability scores, which in turn dictate the modifier (a bonus or penalty) that is added to dice rolls whenever the character is taking an action that is best represented by that ability.
-Ability scores range from 1-20, with starting scores randomly generated between 3-18, possibly adjusted by the character’s demi-human race.
+Ability scores range from 1-20, with starting scores randomly generated between 3-18.
 If an ability score to dropped to 0, the character dies.

 Strength (STR): Brawn, brute force, muscle power, athleticism, toughness.
 The modifier for Strength is abbreviated STR.